-“Photosynthesis process is the process by which photoautotrophs convert light energy into chemical energy which can later be used to fuel the activities of organisms.”
+“Photosynthesis is the process by which photoautotrophs convert light energy into chemical energy which can later be used as a fuel for the activities of organisms.”

 The photosynthesis process requires three crucial elements to function: Water, carbon dioxide and light.
 If any of these elements are absent, then the process may be hindered.